InnovationRobotics/simcom/README.md

 # Package simcom:
 #         Communication with simulation

-It is built to work with Unity3d simulator.
+This package is built to work with Unity3d simulator.
 There are:
 1. Two classes:
     1. randomEpisode that draws the parameters of the episode